lexibank/tlopo/out/vol2/chapter3.md

-It is tempting to associate the set above with PMP &ast;waRej, POc &ast;waRoc ‘vine, creeper, rope’, a reconstruction with many widespread reflexes.
+It is tempting to associate the set above with PMP _&ast;waRej_, POc _&ast;waRoc_ ‘vine, creeper, rope’, a reconstruction with many widespread reflexes.
 The implication here is that uncultivated rain forest was a place of tangled vines.
-However, Gela has two terms, ao ‘forest’ (> &ast;wao) and alo ‘creeper, string’ (> &ast;waRoc), indicating that there were two distinct terms at the time of POc or a little later, albeit with a possible common origin.
+However, Gela has two terms, _ao_ ‘forest’ (> _&ast;wao_) and _alo_ ‘creeper, string’ (> _&ast;waRoc_), indicating that there were two distinct terms at the time of POc or a little later, albeit with a possible common origin.

-The next POc reconstruction contrasts with &ast;quma ‘garden, cultivated land’ (vol. 1, p.117)
+The next POc reconstruction contrasts with _&ast;quma_ ‘garden, cultivated land’ (vol. 1, p.117)

 <table>
 <tr>